Government ‘in discussions’ with EU over steel tariff hike – Starmer

 It would replace the current steel safeguard measure, which is due to expire in June 2026.

-UK Steel, a trade association which champions the sector, warned that access to Britain’s most important export market, which is currently the destination for 78% of British steel, could be “severely curtailed” by the move.
+The UK Steel trade association warned that access to Britain’s most important export market, which is currently the destination for 78% of British steel, could be “severely curtailed” by the move.

 Gareth Stace, director-general at UK Steel, said: “This is perhaps the biggest crisis the UK steel industry has ever faced.